 Since 1996, we have experienced significant growth in sales of the Funds through third-party distribution programs, which are programs sponsored by third-party intermediaries that offer their mutual fund customers a variety of competing products and administrative services.
-Approximately \$1.2 billion, or 92.7%, of our AUM in the Funds as of December 31, 2014 were obtained through third-party distribution programs.
+Approximately \$1.1 billion, or 91.8%, of our AUM in the Funds as of December 31, 2015 were obtained through third-party distribution programs which includes the Broker Dealer, No Transaction Fee and Bank Trust channels.
 The cost of participating in third-party distribution programs is higher than our direct distribution costs, and it is anticipated that the cost of third-party distribution programs will increase in the future.
 Any increase would be likely to have an adverse effect on our profit margins and results of operations.
 In addition, there can be no assurance that the third-party distribution programs will continue to distribute the Funds.
 The decision by these third-party distribution programs to discontinue distribution of the Funds, or a decision by us to withdraw one or more of the Funds from the programs, could have an adverse effect on our growth of AUM.